Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

 The first UPC measurement of $\gamma\gamma \rightarrow e^+e^-$ by STAR in 2004~\cite{starcollaborationProductionEnsuremathPairs2004}, with only 52 pairs reconstructed, was the first hint that this impact parameter independent $P_\perp$ distribution could not fully describe the data.
 At that time the disagreement between this $k_\perp$-factorization approach and the full lowest-order QED calculations was attributed to significant virtuality which altered the dilepton kinematics~\cite{baltzTwophotonInteractionsNuclear2009,starcollaborationProductionEnsuremathPairs2004}.
 Indeed, in several places over a few decades it has been reported that the quasi-real photons can be treated as real in all cases except with respect to $e^+e^-$ production~\cite{bertulaniPhysicsUltraperipheralNuclear2005a,henckenImpactparameterDependenceTotal1995}.
 However, those conclusions are largely based on the assumption that the disagreement between the EPA calculation and the full lowest-order QED result are due to neglecting the photon virtuality in the EPA case.
-However, as discussed in the introduction, extensive comparisons of various models and LOQED calculations have shown that in the kinematics regimes relevant for massive pair production at mid-rapidity at RHIC and LHC energies, the process and all physical observables are consistent with real photon collisions to high precision.
-Instead the breakdown of the EPA may instead be due to its inability to describe the changing photon $k_\perp$ distribution as a function of ion-ion impact parameter, and not because of significant photon virtuality - even in the case of $e^+e^-$ pair production.
+However, as discussed in the introduction, extensive comparisons of various models and LOQED calculations have shown that in the kinematics regimes relevant for production of mid-rapidity pairs with large invariant mass at RHIC and LHC energies, the process and all physical observables are consistent with real photon collisions to high precision (corrections due to virtuality are suppressed by powers of the Lorentz factor, order of $1/\gamma^2)$~\cite{PhysRevC.47.2308}.
+Instead the breakdown of the EPA may be due to its inability to describe the changing photon $k_\perp$ distribution as a function of ion-ion impact parameter, and not because of significant photon virtuality - even in the case of $e^+e^-$ pair production.
 In the next section we discuss several notable experimental and theoretical developments related to the impact parameter dependence of the $\gamma\gamma \rightarrow l^+l^-$ processes.